 Access library resources online - latest news

-If the journal article or book chapter you need isn't available from the University of Kent's e-resources or in print in your local libraries, we'll try to get it for you via the document delivery service.
+If the item you need isn't available from the University of Kent's e-resources or in print in your local libraries, we'll try to get it for you via the document delivery service.

 Before you make a request

-- LibrarySearch Europe to see if the item is available as an e-resource.
+- LibrarySearch Digital to see if the item is available as an e-resource.

 - with your supervisor if the item is available from another source or there is an acceptable alternative.